oaubert/mediafragment-prototype/README.md

 ## TODO

-Some more ideas that could be ironed out, time permitting :
+Some more ideas that could be ironed out, time permitting:

 - provide an editor for both shapes and trajectories, using one of the many existing javascript SVG editors.